anjon/DevOps-Project/Project-01.md

 ### Configure the Project on Jenkins
 **Step 01:** Check the build stage on the Jenkins local system
 - Login to the jenkins server with http://yourpublicip:8080.
+- To create a maven project we need to install *Unleash Maven Plugin* and *Maven Invoker plugin*
+  - To install the plugin go to *Manage Jenkins > Manage Plugin > Available*
+  - Search for *Unleash Maven Plugin* and *Maven Invoker plugin*.
+Check the box and install them.
 - Create a new item with the name *"DevOps Project 01"* with the item type *"Maven Project"*.
 - On the **Source Code Management** section select *Git* and put the *Repository URL* to "https://github.com/anjon/Maven-Web-App.git".
 - In my case *Branches to build* is */master*.